What are specific computer applications that can assist students with learning disabilities?

 Organizational Software/Personal Information Managers (PIMs)

 Organizing schedules and information is difficult for some people with Dyslexia and/or nonverbal learning disorders.
-Personal Information Managers (PIMs) or organizational software, such as Microsoft Outlook or IBM Lotus Organizer, can accommodate these disabilities.
+Personal Information Managers (PIMs) or organizational software can accommodate these disabilities.
 Such tools can be helpful to those with learning disabilities by providing a centralized and portable means of organizing schedules and information.
 The cues provided by these tools can assist with keeping on task and may help provide visual alternatives to represent what work needs to be done and what has been accomplished.
 However, they may also put early learners at a disadvantage by requiring yet another program and interface to learn and remember to use.
 Individuals may lack the discipline/attention skills to regularly check the application/device.

 A talking calculator is an appropriate tool for people with Dyscalculia, a learning disability that affects mathematics skills.
 The synthesized voice output of a talking calculator provides feedback to the user that helps them identify any input errors.
 Additionally, hearing the calculated answer can provide a check against the transposition of numbers commonly reversed in reading by people with Dyslexia or Dyscalculia.